nitansh11/scandium/README.md

 ## Scandium Team Members and their contributions:
 ### 1. Nitansh Rastogi (Me)
-* Worked on the Main Landing Page, My Daily Log , and Foods Section under Dashboard.
+* Worked on the Main Landing Page, Google Authentication, My Daily Log , and Foods Section under Dashboard.

 ### 2. Janak Bharadwaj
 * Worked on the Exercise and My Measurements Section under Dashboard.